Daniel-Fonseca-S/TSP-Java/README.md

 ## Project details 🚀

 This project was based of TSP-Java from Miguel Rôlo.
-The main goal of this fork is to adapt the original project to bea able to generate reports for a performance analysis between parallel capabilities in different programming languages.
+The main goal of this fork is to adapt the original project to be able to generate reports for a performance analysis between parallel capabilities in different programming languages.
 Comparing the performance of the Java version with the Python version.

 ---